AmarisAI/incubator-superset/docs/tutorial.rst

 for your target database.

 Click the **Test Connection** button to confirm things work end to end.
-Once Superset can successfully connect and authenticate, you should see a popup like this:
+Once Amarisset can successfully connect and authenticate, you should see a popup like this:

 .. image:: images/tutorial/tutorial_05_connection_popup.png
    :scale: 50%

-Moreover, you should also see the list of tables Superset can read from the schema you’re connected to, at the bottom of the page:
+Moreover, you should also see the list of tables Amarisset can read from the schema you’re connected to, at the bottom of the page:

 .. image:: images/tutorial/tutorial_06_list_of_tables.png